Dogs have a lot of bizarre behaviors. One of the strangest has to be dragging their back ends on the ground.

 However, my first trip to the vet taught me that scooting is a normal response to itchiness.
 After all, dogs don’t have hands to scratch themselves and have to come up with other options.

 Dogs scoot to satisfy a need.
 But, what causes them to slide around on their backsides?
-Your dog could be scooting for a variety of reasons; getting to the bottom of the issue is the first step.
+Your dog could be scooting for various reasons; getting to the bottom of the issue is the first step.

 Their Anal Glands Are Full

 Full anal glands are the most common culprit of canine scooting.
-This was Lucy’s problem; she couldn’t express her glands by herself.
+This was Lucy’s problem; she couldn’t express her glands.

 One thing to know about canine anal glands is that they usually empty themselves with every bowel movement.
-However, some dogs need a little more assistance.
+However, some dogs need a bit of assistance.

 When your pup’s anal glands get too full, they’ll scoot to release fluids.
-If your dog smells like metal after scootching around, they probably struggle to release their glands on their own.
+If your dog smells like metal after scootching around, they probably struggle to release its glands on its own.

 They Have Irritated Skin